amine7777/ansible-role-docker/README.md

 Ansible role: Docker
 =========

-This role helps you to install docker on your linux machine.
+This role helps you to install docker and docker-compose on your linux machine.

 |Travis|CircleCI|GitHub|Quality|Downloads|Version|